 Makeup & Brows:

-Blushington: Blushington brought the easy appointment aspect of beauty to makeup with their boutiques that offer a variety of makeup applications (they have a beautiful lookbook on-hand that’ll help you pick out exactly what you’re looking for), eyelash extensions and even waxing and brow services.
+Blushington brought the easy appointment aspect of beauty to makeup with their boutiques that offer a variety of makeup applications (they have a beautiful lookbook on-hand that’ll help you pick out exactly what you’re looking for), eyelash extensions and even waxing and brow services.

 This beauty store in Soho is a Chanel playground where you can try + test out any of their skincare and makeup products.
 It is such fun and such a great way to experience the brand in a unique setting that’s not intimidating like department store counters.

 On the facial flip side, when I want my skin to get really glow-y and look radiant, I head to Joanna Vargas.
 Her power peel was possibly one of my favorite treatments I’ve ever had (this photo was taken immediately following it) and you can bet I’ll book another one of those before my next big event.
 Her famed Triple Crown Facial also leaves skin feeling plump, hydrated and super, super soft.

-Caudalie: Caudalie is one of my favorite French brands and their spas bring their product line to life in a way that is highly customized to what your skin needs at the time of the facial.
+Caudalie is one of my favorite French brands and their spas bring their product line to life in a way that is highly customized to what your skin needs at the time of the facial.
 I love how knowledgeable their estheticians are and how gentle yet effective the line is.
 Better yet?
 Their products are clean!

 If I’m in need of a blowout I always call on DreamDry.
 They have the ability of always giving me the beach waves I want and if the time is right you can even sip on champagne while getting said blowout.
 There are multiple locations around the city where you can book an appointment.

 This is my favorite spot to get a massage.
 I had found it on Yelp thanks to all the rave reviews and it was very deserving.
 I’ve liked nearly every masseuse I’ve seen here and always look forward to the massages that are more body work than relaxing.
 (If I’m paying for a massage I want it to really get at the spots I’m feeling stress and aches.)
 Due to a landlord issue they had to move to a smaller space in 2018 but the masseuses are mostly the same.

 There’s also plenty of seating so bring a good book for before or after your treatment.
 I would recommend avoiding weekends as the place gets far too crowded for my liking.
 It’s a very beloved day spa in the heart of the city.
 And you can easily head to shop in Soho once you’ve been fully blissed out.

 I’m rather loyal to Hortus because I’m of the belief they give the best gel manicure in the city.
 I’ve spoken about how they last for three weeks before, but it’s also just a lovely spot in the city to unwind, drink tea and chat with the delightful owner Jane.

 . . .